 Leaving your studies completely (withdrawing/deregistration)

 You may be thinking about leaving completely with no intention of returning to your current programme of study.
 Make sure that you talk your decision through with somebody first.
 This might be your personal tutor, academic adviser or a member of staff at the Advice and Counselling Service.
-Once you have withdrawn from QMUL, you cannot return to your programme of study, although you could later on try applying as a new student for a new programme of study.
+If you decide this is the best option for you, you will need to complete a withdrawal of study form, which your academic school will need to sign to approve your withdrawal.
+This will be sent to Registry and your student record will be updated.
+Once you have withdrawn from Queen Mary University of London, you cannot return to your programme of study, although you could later on apply as a new student for a new programme of study.

-You can get the form from the Student Enquiry Centre on the Mile End campus or the Student Office at the Whitechapel campus, or on the Academic Registry website.
+You can get a Withdrawal of Study form and guidance notes from Queen Mary Registry webpages or from the Student Enquiry Centre, ground floor, Queens Building, Mile End campus, or from the Student Office at the Whitechapel campus.

-‘Deregistration’ is where QMUL decides to officially remove you as a student.
+‘Deregistration’ is where Queen Mary decides to officially remove you as a student.
 This could be because your attendance is very poor or because you have not paid enough of your tuition fees.

-As a result, you will not be eligible to continue your programme of study and cannot use any QMUL facilities, attend classes, sit examinations or attend graduation.
+As a result, you will not be eligible to continue your programme of study and cannot use any Queen Mary facilities, attend classes, sit examinations or attend graduation.

 Can I stay in the UK if I have withdrawn or been deregistered?

-Withdrawing from your programme of study completely or being deregistered means that you are no longer a student.
-QMUL will report your withdrawal or deregistration to the Home Office.
+If you hold Tier 4 student immigration permission, you will not normally be able to stay in the UK.
+Withdrawing from your programme of study or being deregistered means that you are no longer a student and Queen Mary will report your withdrawal or deregistration to the Home Office.
 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

 What if I plan to start a new programme of study?